Mageshwaran18/Linux/03-user-management/README.md

 ## Introduction to User Management in Linux
 Linux is a multi-user operating system, meaning multiple users can operate on a system simultaneously.
 Proper user management ensures security, controlled access, and system integrity.

+Why multiple users are required ?
+Consider I have 4 users and If I gave all the users root user cridentials , In later time if the system is corrupted then i can't find who made the mistake.
+This lead to the less accountability of the user.

 Key files involved in user management:
 - `/etc/passwd` – Stores user account details.
 - `/etc/shadow` – Stores encrypted user passwords.